nighk/SpringExampleApp/README.md

 * /h2-console/ - the console for the in memory database, the JDBC URL is "jdbc:h2:mem:testdb", username is "sa" and password is "sa".
 All this is stored in the application.properties file under src/main/resources/config
 * /actuator - shows information about the application
 * /actuator/health - shows the running status of the application

+### Testing

+There are some example tests under src/test/java.
+These can be run as standard JUnit tests through your IDE or by running the `mvn test` command.